 Does not matter where you flying to, always research several airlines before booking your flights.
 We really like Skyscanner, they compare several airlines and you can save time & money.

 If you fancy travelling by train, you will find plenty of services connecting all Europe to Paris.
 We travelled from Milan (Italy) to Paris by train, but we choose a route via Switzerland to enjoy the Alps landscape.
 This trip was done using Eurail Pass, absolutely hassle free!
 Buy your Eurail Pass here!
 Or for further info check this article on how to travel in Europe by train.

 » Paris Marathon Weather Review

 In theory, April is already spring.
 Or at least my concept of spring is sunny days with temperatures ranging from 20º-25ºC.
 We arrived in Paris with freezing 8ºC.
 I was freaking out!
-Usually the temperature would rise during the day but before 9am was always cold.
+Usually the temperature would rise during the day but before 9am was quite cold.

 Paris Marathon Review Tip: Arrive a few days before the race to get used to the weather.

 » Paris Marathon Equipment Review

 I ran the Paris Marathon with my New Balance M890v4 with a pair of anti-blister socks from Nike.
 The runners lasted me a solid 1 year of intense training for the marathon and the Ironman Langkawi.
 To track my performance I use the Garmin Forerunner 310XT.
 Strongly suggest to get a visor or a cap to protect from the sun.
 Nike featherlite visor is a great product.
 Remember that I mentioned the low temperatures, so consider buying a pair of leggings, Nike and Mizuno are good options.
 A Go Pro Silver 4 was my choice to record some videos and take pictures during the race.

 » Paris Marathon Review Verdict